exams required to studymin uk

 Sample Questions

-• MAT: “Solve a system of non-linear equations with constraints.”
-Tests creative problem-solving.
+• MAT: Questions frequently ask students to solve a system of non-linear equations with constraints, rigorously testing creative problem-solving.

 Tutoring Options